The 3 Top Benefits Associated With Drinking Turmeric Tea

 One of the leading causes behind debilitating brain conditions are when the brain is “gummed up” by the formation of a substance known as amyloid plaques.

 These plaques form inside the brain, made from a protein fragment called beta-amyloid .
-The more you have in the brain, the worse for wear your brain becomes and the more likely a slow descent into forgetfulness, cognitive impairment, and a total detachment from reality become.
+The more you have in the brain, the worse your brain becomes and the more likely a slow descent into forgetfulness, cognitive impairment, and a total detachment from reality become.

 Thus, it makes sense that we would do all we can to stop and reverse amyloid plaque build up.